danial-khawaja/KidneyDisease_SQL/README.md

 - Launch Awareness Campaigns: to educate high-risk populations of the factors that contribute to CKD and how they can take practical steps to prevent its development

-### Limitations and Critiques:
+### Limitations:

-Single Study: This analysis is based on a single dataset, which does not represent the entire population of CKD patients.
-The findings and statistics obtained may not be generalizable to other populations or regions.
-Conducting a meta-analysis that combines multiple datasets from diverse sources would provide a more comprehensive and reliable picture of CKD statistics.
+Single Study: This analysis is based on a single dataset, which does not represent the entire population of CKD patients, where individual genetic, socioeconomic, and regional differences have an impact on the progression and treatment of CKD.
+Conducting a meta-analysis that combines multiple datasets from diverse sources would provide a more clear picture of CKD statistics.

 Lack of CKD Stage Specification: This dataset does not specify the stage of CKD for each patient.
 CKD is a progressive disease that encompasses stages 1 to 5, with stage 5 being end-stage renal disease (ESRD).
 The absence of stage-specific information limits our understanding of how the risk factors, patient attributes, and comorbidities may vary across different stages of CKD.
-Analyzing data specific to each CKD stage would provide a more nuanced understanding of disease progression and associated factors.
+Analyzing data specific to each CKD stage would provide a nuanced understanding of disease progression and associated factors.

 Potential Confounding Variables: The dataset used for this analysis may have inherent confounding variables that were not accounted for.
-Factors like gender, socioeconomic status, diet and lifestyle habits can influence both the development of CKD and the presence of comorbidities.
-Including these variables would would for a more robust analysis.
+Factors like gender, socioeconomic status, family history, diet and lifestyle habits can influence both the development of CKD and the presence of comorbidities.
+Including these variables would make for a more robust analysis.

-- In summary, while providing valuable insights, it is important to consider the limitations mentioned above to ensure a comprehensive understanding of CKD and its associated factors.
+- In summary, while providing valuable insights from real world data and reinforcing trends understood in CKD, it is important to consider the limitations mentioned above to ensure a comprehensive understanding of the disease.

 ### Conclusion: